-In this blog post, I’ll break down why some detailers like to use steam on the exterior of a vehicle, a few precautions to understand, and what to know in general if you decide that steam is right for your business.
+In this blog post, I’ll break down why some detailers like to use steam on the exterior of a vehicle, a few precautions to understand, and how to decide if steam is right for your business.

-For high-end industrial steamers, steam exits the wand at around 212 degrees Fahrenheit and decreases to somewhere around 160 degrees when about 6 inches away.
-This is safe for cars, just make sure you have the right temperature setting dialed in and you should be fine.
+When used on the correct temperature setting, steam is safe for cleaning a car’s exterior.
+For high-end industrial steamers, steam exits the wand at around 212 degrees Fahrenheit but decreases to somewhere around 160 degrees Fahrenheit at 6 inches away.

 You never want to run any towel over your car unlubricated.
 Soap is the best lubricator for carrying dirt away, which is why you must be careful with steam.
 Some people even choose to use a quick detailer as they work, but it is totally up to you.

 Steam is safe and practical for most dirty vehicles with a layer or two of dirt.
 It’s only if you are trying to remove a lot of mud that it doesn’t really make sense.
-Especially for wheel wells, and hard to reach areas where a hose and water is more practical.
+Especially for wheel wells, and hard-to-reach areas where a hose and water are more practical.

 Adding steam to your menu of detailing services is a great value-add to customers simply because it is really one of the more advanced cleaning methods you really don’t see offered by most detailers right now.